-On June 18, Deakin Waterfront Campus, partnered with IBM, Cisco and B/HERT held a round table discussing Geelong's transformation to a Smart City.
+On June 18, Deakin University, in partnership with IBM, Cisco and B/HERT hosted a round table discussing Geelong's transformation to a Smart City.
 Read the report here.

 The ePortfolio Round Table, held on March 27, 2015, was co-hosted by Deakin University, Macquarie University and University of Southern Queensland.
 Read the agenda here.

 Loading Twitter Feed.
 Please wait a moment ..